-Monsoon in Andhra: Usually this season is continued from July to November.
+Monsoon in Andhra: Usually this season is continued from July to Mid-November.
 The first three month (July, August and September) receive the rainfalls due to the Southwest Monsoon which is produced in Arabian Sea.
 Between October and November the state gets a heavy rainfall due to Northeast Monsoon which produced in the sea Bay of Bengal.

 Winter season: Usually this season is continued from mid-November to February and temperature varies from 30° C to 12° C during this season.

 Culture of Andhra Pradesh